UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 • Online: Visit the Stop 1 webpage.

-How can I replace or pick up my student card?
+How do I replace or pick up my student card?

 Stop 1 can assist with student card replacements.
 Note that there is a replacement fee for lost cards (but not for cards that are believed to have been stolen).